streamdataio/Prez-HumanTalks-Kong-2015/README.md

 # Prez-HumanTalks-Kong-2015
-All the resources for demoing Kong
+All the resources for demoing Kong.
+The slides can be found at [here](http://streamdataio.github.io/Prez-HumanTalks-Kong-2015/#/).

 # Pre-requisites